I have summarized the highly recommended beaches on the East Coast into a single list of places I especially want to introduce to you.

 Makapuu Beach

-Makapuu Beach is a scenic spot on the East Coast with a beautiful contrast between the cobalt blue sea and lava rocks.
+Makapuu Beach is a spectacularly scenic spot on the East Coast where the contrast between the cobalt blue sea and lava rocks is beautiful.

-The seabed is sandy so it isn’t too dangerous, but you will experience huge waves that feel like falling from the second floor of a building, so those who are not strong swimmers should be very careful!
+The seabed is sandy, so it is not extremely dangerous, but you will experience massive waves that feel like they are crashing down from the second floor of a building, so if you are not a strong swimmer, please be very careful!

-This area does not have many tourists, so it is recommended for those who want to play at a Hawaiian beach with a local feel.
+Since it is an area with not many tourists, it is recommended for those who want to play at a Hawaiian beach with a local feel.

 See more about Makapuu Beach